cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 | 15     | 6   | 5   | 4   | 4   |
 | 16     | 6   | 5   | 5   | 4   |

-#### Choose Specialisations
+#### Choose Specializations

-You may choose two specialisations under an Expertise Area with a value of at least 7.
+You may choose two specializations under an Expertise Area with a value of at least 7.

 #### Finalize Expertise Areas